vEnhance/1802/src/scalint.typ

 #import "@local/evan:1.0.0":*

-= Scalar-field line and surface integrals <ch-scalint>
+= Surfaces, and scalar-field integrals <ch-scalint>

 Think back to @fig-int-chart-triangle.
 So far we've talked about everything except the three entries